lengjingzju/cbuild/README.md

     * `-l <Max Layer Depth>`: Sets the maximum number of levels of the menuconfig, 0 for tile, 1 for 2-levels, ...
     * `-w <Keyword Directories>`: Sets the ignored level names of the menuconfig, and the multiple names set are separated by colon
         * If the directory name in the path matches the set value, the levels of this path is subtracted by one
-    * `-p <prepend Flag>`: Set the prefix of the configuration item in the auto-generated Kconfig
+    * `-p <Prepend Flag>`: Set the prefix of the configuration item in the auto-generated Kconfig
         * If users run `conf` / `mconf` without prefix (`CONFIG_=""`), this flag needs to be set to 1
+    * `-u <Unique Packages>`: Specify the packages which do not have native-compilation when they are dependencies of native package, and the multiple names set are separated by colon
 <br>

 * Command Options of Yocto Build Step1